toralf/tor-relays/README.md

 ([code](./playbooks/roles/setup_common/tasks/firewall.yaml)).
-An Nginx is used to encrypt the metrics data transfer on transit ([code](./playbooks/roles/setup_common/tasks/metrics.yaml)) using the certificate of a self-signed CA ([code](./playbooks/roles/setup_common/tasks/ca.yaml)).
+An Nginx is used to encrypt the metrics data transfer on transit ([code](./playbooks/roles/setup_common/tasks/metrics.yaml)) using the certificate of a self-signed Root CA ([code](./playbooks/roles/setup_common/tasks/ca.yaml)).
-This CA key has to be put into the Prometheus config to enable the TLS traffic ([example](https://github.com/toralf/torutils/tree/main/dashboards)).
+This Root CA key has to be put into the Prometheus config to enable the TLS traffic ([example](https://github.com/toralf/torutils/tree/main/dashboards)).
 Configure a `metrics_port` to expose several kind of metrics at https://_address_:_metrics_port_/metrics-_node|snowflake|tor_